-Students attending AVC have the option, up to the end of the fifth week of classes, of taking classes for a grade of Credit/No Credit in lieu of a grade of "A," "B," "C," "D" or "F." Students exercising the Credit/No an asterisk () before the title of the course in the class schedule and catalog.
+Students attending AVC have the option, up to the end of the fifth week of classes, of taking classes for a grade of Credit/No Credit in lieu of a grade of "A," "B," "C," "D" or "F." Students exercising the Credit/No Credit option must fulfill all course requirements.
+Classes in which this option is available are indicated with an asterisk (\) before the title of the course in the class schedule and catalog.
 The following policies govern Credit/No Credit courses at AVC: • A maximum of 12 Credit/No Credit units may be applied toward fulfillment of requirements for the A.A. or A.S. degree. • A maximum of 6 Credit/No Credit units may be applied toward requirements for a certificate. • A maximum of 6 units per semester may be taken for Credit/No Credit. • A grade of "A," "B" or "C" earned for a class will be posted to the transcript as a grade of "Credit."
 A grade of "D" or "F" will be posted as a grade of "No Credit."
 The unit value of the class will be listed on the transcript, but grade points will not be posted to the record or counted in computing the GPA.
+Students are cautioned that other colleges and universities may restrict the acceptance of courses taken on a Credit/No Credit basis, especially for satisfaction of general education and major requirements.
+Students planning to transfer should check college catalogs for applicable policies.
+The Credit/No Credit option is elected by the student per the deadline specified in the schedule of classes and cannot be reversed.